jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 **When seeing the TooManyRequestsException in AWS Lambda, it is possible that the throttles that you're seeing aren't on your Lambda function.**

-An ideal solution in this case may be to group data sets and reduce the number of calls to the Lambda function, if the Lambda function is processing data.
+An ideal solution in this case may be to **group data sets and reduce the number of calls to the Lambda function**, if the Lambda function is processing data.
+If the Lambda is being called through SQS, ensure that the **SQS employs batching** to reduce the number of calls to the Lambda function.

 [Lambda Throttling](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-troubleshoot-throttling/)